 - The Dollywood Foundation: manages the system and mails the books

-- As of February, 2014, 40% of the estimated 53,996 children in Alaska under age 5 are now enrolled in Imagination Library and receiving a book in the mail each month.
+- Today, 2014, 41% of the estimated 53,996 children in Alaska under age 5 are now enrolled in Imagination Library and receiving a book in the mail each month.

 - The cost to provide a book a month to one child for one year is $30.